 Initially, the TWC offered ten (10) Pre-Employment trainings focusing on Non-Traditional Trades (NTT) and now it has 21 Registered Training Programs and 18 Assessment Centers.

 TWC was recognized as a 2008 Silver Awardee by the Asia Pacific Accreditation and Certification Commission (APACC) and Gold in 2018 until 2023.
+On its 5th cycle of APACC accreditation, the TWC achieves the prestigious PLATINUM LEVEL Accreditation and was tagged as the first Platinum Level institution in the Philippines.

 In 2019, the TWC was selected as on eof the three (3) pilot institutions o f the United Nations Educational, Scientific and Cultural Organization - International Center for Technological and Vocational Education and Training (UNESCO - UNEVOC) International Centre Skills for Innovation Hubs (i-Hubs) project in the Asia-Pacific, landing the total ten (10) pilot i-hubs centers around the world.